dominicchinedu/oasis-borrow/README.md

 <br>

-# Oasis Borrow
+# Velero Borrow

-[Oasis Borrow](https://oasis.app) is the most popular user-interface to interact with the
+[Velero Borrow](https://vaults.velero.finance) is the most popular user-interface to interact with the

 [comment]: <> ([Velero protocol]&#40;https://docs.makerdao.com/&#41;.
 It enables users to generate USDV, the most used and) decentralized stablecoin, using a variety of crypto assets as collateral.